HomeLatest NewsTelecomWith only 13% of worldwide smartphone shipments, Apple captures 40% of revenue and 70% of operational profit

 Preferred Source of Google

-Apple also took 40% of revenue, despite generating only 13% of worldwide handset shipments, according to market firm Counterpoint.
+Apple also took 40% of revenue, despite generating only 13% of worldwide handset shipments, according to market research firm Counterpoint.

 “While this performance shows the power of the Apple brand, it is still lower than the peak of Q4 2020 when its revenue share reached a staggering 50 percent, up from 28 percent in Q3 2020, and its profit share reached an unprecedented 86 percent, up from 51 percent in the previous quarter,” the research firm said.